Boost in number of pupils getting first choice school on National Offer Day - NewsBreak

 Early figures, from 30 councils which provided comparable data, show that 20 have seen a rise in the proportion of pupils getting their first preference since 2021, while 10 have seen a fall.

-Among the areas where high proportions of pupils have obtained their first preference are Dorset, where 97.7% got their top choice, and Wiltshire where 95.4% also were offered their first pick.
+Among the areas where high proportions of pupils have obtained their first preference are Dorset , where 97.7% got their top choice, and Wiltshire where 95.4% also were offered their first selection.

 In comparison, in Wokingham, 76.3% of pupils got their first choice.